Mitch Leigh

-Mitch Leigh (born Irwin Michnick; January 30, 1928 – March 16, 2014) was an American musical theatre composer and theatrical producer best known for the musical Man of La Mancha.
+Mitch Leigh (born Irwin Stanley Michnick; January 30, 1928 – March 16, 2014) was an American musical theatre composer and theatrical producer best known for the musical Man of La Mancha.

-Biography

 Early years

-Leigh was born in Brooklyn, New York as Irwin Michnick.
-He graduated from Yale in 1951 with a Bachelor of Music, and in 1952 received his Master of Music under Paul Hindemith.
+Leigh was born Irwin Stanley Michnick in Brooklyn on January 30, 1928, where he grew up in the Brownsville neighborhood.
+His father was from Ukraine.
+After service in the U.S. Army, he graduated from Yale in 1951 with a Bachelor of Music, and in 1952 received his Master of Music degree under Paul Hindemith.

+Career

 He began his career as a jazz musician, and writing commercials for radio and television.
-On the 1955 LP recording of Jean Shepherd Into the Unknown with Jazz Music Leigh wrote the jazz interludes between radio broadcaster Jean Shepherd's improvisations.
+On the 1955 LP recording of Jean Shepherd Into the Unknown with Jazz Music, Leigh wrote the jazz interludes between radio broadcaster Jean Shepherd's improvisations.

 Broadway

 In 1965, Leigh collaborated with lyricist Joe Darion and writer Dale Wasserman to write a musical based on Wasserman's 1959 television play, I, Don Quixote.
-The resulting show, the musical Man of La Mancha opened on Broadway in 1965 and in its original engagement ran for 2,328 performances, and has been revived multiple times.
+The resulting show, the musical Man of La Mancha opened on Broadway in 1965 and in its original engagement ran for 2,328 performances.
+It has been revived multiple times.

 Leigh followed with the show Chu Chem, which he also produced, exactly a year after Man of La Mancha, but closed on the road.
 It finally opened on Broadway in 1989 but ran for only 68 performances.

-Cry for Us All, based on the play, Hogan's Goat, opened on Broadway in 1970 but ran for 9 performances.
+Cry for Us All, based on the play, Hogan's Goat, opened on Broadway in 1970; it ran for only nine performances.
 Leigh was the producer as well as composer.
-His musical Home Sweet Homer, starring Yul Brynner, officially opened on Broadway in January 1976 but closed after 1 performance.
+His musical Home Sweet Homer, starring Yul Brynner, officially opened on Broadway in January 1976 but closed after one performance.
 He produced and wrote the music for Saravá which ran for 101 performances in 1979.
 Leigh both produced and directed the 1985 revival of The King and I starring Brynner featuring in his final performances as the King of Siam.

 Lee Adams asked Leigh to collaborate on a musical titled Mike, about producer Mike Todd, but it closed during its pre-Broadway tryout in 1988.
-After renaming it Ain't Broadway Grand!, the show made it to Broadway in 1993, but lasted 25 performances.
+After renaming it Ain't Broadway Grand!, the show made it to Broadway in 1993, but lasted only 25 performances.
 He wrote the musical Halloween with Sidney Michaels, and although Barbara Cook and José Ferrer were in the cast, it did not reach Broadway.